Thursday, March 31, 2022

 Watching because Tor.

-Jeff throws a huge rock (which is clearly a real rock.
-Way to go, Tor!) and then shakes his fists at the sky like an old codger at those rascally kids, but since it's Tor he also evokes an infant.
+Finally arriving in his shady cave, Tor/Jeff throws a huge rock (which is clearly a real rock.
+Way to go, Tor!) and then shakes his fists at the sky like an old codger at those rascally kids.
+He's mad the dead girl he brought up there is gone (taken away by the sheriff) but since it's Tor he also evokes an angry infant.
 As Francs' narration might put it: The old and the new, all at once.

 Anyway, that bit in the cave, the backseat strangulation, and the very last shot with the baby jackrabbit are alone enough to make Yucca worth it a thousand viewings over (it actually gets better around the fifth visit).
 It's classic Tor.
-Though the scene with him laying halfway on top of the dead girl could have gone all roughie/sleazy; it's clear Tor is a very gentle giant, which gives the scenes where he's lustily lashing his radioactive lips while lying atop her a jokey playful edge.
+Though the scene with him laying halfway on top of the dead girl could have gone all roughie/sleazy nut it's clear Tor is a very gentle giant, which gives the scenes where he's lustily lashing his radioactive lips while lying atop her a jokey playful edge.
 We never hear the sound so we don't know if his mouth is open because he's an insane lusty monster trying to kiss or lick her or is he just moving his mouth, presuming dialogue will be dubbed in later?
 She's supposed to be dead, or nearly dead.
 But she seems like she's suppressing a giggle, or a wince.
+It's clear both are just kind of jovially embarrassed by each others' closeness.

-There she is (above), Mrs. Francis, standing cactus-like in the middle of the desert; picnic basket ever at the ready, forgotten by all but Colemanm's camera, which does at least cut back to her occasionally.
-She's so gone it never even occurs to her she can put the basket down.
+Time to get out of here.
+First, a word on the wife: there she is (below), Mrs. Francis, standing cactus-like in the middle of the desert; picnic basket ever at the ready, forgotten by all but Coleman's camera, which does at least cut back to her occasionally.
+It never even occurs to her she can put the basket down.
 Maybe she thinks some average bear is going to rush out and grab it the moment it's on the ground?
 Even a hungry coyote smelling the food might bring some kind of relief to her awful isolation.

 "Vacation time.
 People travel east, west, north and south. "